Helping Your School-Age Child Learn About the Body

 Some common behaviors and issues to discuss may include:

-Many organizations, such as Planned Parenthood or those sponsored by your local hospital, offer classes that you can attend with your older child that address sexuality, what to expect during puberty, and similar topics.
+Many groups, such as Planned Parenthood or those sponsored by your local hospital, offer classes that you can attend with your older child that address sexuality, what to expect during puberty, and similar topics.
 Enrolling in such a class may make it easier for you to start an ongoing dialogue with your child.